d-diaz/refit_fvs/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── environment.yml   <- The requirements for reproducing the analysis environment, │                         installable as a conda environment.
+    ├── environment.yml    <- Reproducible computing environment to install with conda or mamba.
+    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
     ├── refit_fvs          <- Source code for use in this project.